This post may contain affiliate links. Please read my disclosure policy for details.

 Notes

 1. You can buy the fried chicken mix and all other ingredients at any Korean grocery store.
 You can also buy it on Amazon.
-However, in case you can’t find it, here is how to make homemade Korean fried chicken mix.
-Simply mix all of the below ingredients together:
+However, in case you can’t find it, here is my recipe to make homemade Korean fried chicken mix.

 Nutrition